rawouter/moodies/README.md

 # Moodies

-This git repo contains the python moodies libraries as well as the server script (listening to events and answering them) and a client script example that can be used on the CLI to sniff or trigger moodies events.
+This git repo contains the python moodies libraries as well as the `server.py` script (listening to events and answering them) and a `client.py` script example that can be used on the CLI to sniff or trigger moodies events.

 ## MoodiesClient